iffiX/machin/docs/source/tutorials/data_flow_in_machin.rst

 Algorithm
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Now that the algorithms have got the samples provided by buffers, they can start training the models.
+Now that algorithms have got samples from buffers, they can start training their models.
 The three types of model free RL algorithms supported by Machin have three respective internal data path.

 For more detailed descriptions of data paths and model requirements of all RL algorithms,